 To obtain a divorce, you must have been separated from your former partner for at least 12 months.
 It is possible to be separated but remain living in the same home as your former partner.
 Additionally, there cannot be a likelihood of you and your former partner reconciling.
 If you have been married for less than two years, you must undergo marriage counselling before you can proceed.

-If you have children, divorce lawyers must satisfy the court that proper arrangements for them have been made, including their care and school arrangements.
+If you have children, divorce settlement lawyers must satisfy the court that proper arrangements for them have been made, including their care and school arrangements.

 Once a court has heard your divorce application and granted your divorce, the divorce is finalised one month and one day later.
 Once you are divorced, you have 12 months to apply to the Family Law Courts for a property settlement.
 You can apply for a property settlement after this time only in special circumstances and with leave of the court.
+Our lawyers for divorce settlement can guide you through the process.

 iDivorce is Swan Family Lawyers' online divorce service.
 All you need to do is complete the form and one of our Adelaide Divorce Lawyers will contact you to complete the process.
 Our fixed fee online divorce service is easy, cost efficient and will save you time.